 Casting a morning shadow toward downtown Roanoke, Mill Mountain is a great place to spend the day.
-It’s the home of the Mill Mountain Star, also known as the Roanoke Star, but there’s more than that.
+The mountain is located within the City of Roanoke and boasts one of the best urban trail systems in the country for hiking & biking.
+It’s the home of the Mill Mountain Star, also known as the Roanoke Star, but there’s much more than that.

 Whether you’re up for an easy day with the kids, a challenging mountain attack, or a romantic day-date, we believe you’ll find ways to put these 10 options to use.

 A beacon for families in Virginia’s Blue Ridge, the Mill Mountain Zoo is home to more than 170 mammals, reptiles, and fowl.
 An early morning event like Breakfast with the Animals is a great way to kick off your day.
 No visit to the zoo is complete without a ride on the Zoo Choo, a miniature G-16 train that rolls around the park to give riders a different perspective of the critters.

 Check the calendar to plan out your perfect Mill Mountain Zoo visit, like maybe July 4th?
 In 2017, July 4th is the 65th Anniversary of the opening of Mill Mountain Zoo!
 Active duty military and first responders will receive free admission.

 Beat the heat with an early climb of Mill Mountain along the Star Trail.
 The trailhead will be found at a parking lot on the right just off of Riverland Road SE past 9th Street SE.
 At 3.7 miles long, the Star Trail is considered a moderate out-and-back with elevation gain of 843 feet.